dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 * The directory with the files that we are interested in is `03_trimmed/01_unfiltered_w_refs/01_coding_NUC/03_genes`

-* This directory will contain the `FASTA` files for the clean alignments with out the reference and up to 5 gene copies per samples.
-In this case all this alignments will have only two samples because is just the test data.
+* This directory will contain the `FASTA` files for the clean alignments without the reference and up to 5 gene copies per sample.
+In this case, all these alignments will have only two samples because it is just the test data.

 		ls 03_trimmed/01_unfiltered_w_refs/01_coding_NUC/03_genes